E-niek/x86_64-asm-tutorials/notes/011-Macros_in_nasm.md

 ## Including External Files
 A single assembly program can be broken up into multiple files and then those files can be included into a program using `include`.
 It will load an external files's code and insert it into the position in which it is included upon the assembly.
 Macros and EQU (constants) are often defined inside of included files.
-`%include "filename.asm"` is how you include an external asm file
+`%include "filename.asm"` is how you include an external asm file.